nbegumc/891a3f81/README.md

 ## Installation

-Install the R package if not installed:
+First install the R package "devtools" if not installed

 ``` r
 devtools::install_github('unimi-dse/891a3f81')